wpekaclub/wplocalplus-lite/README.md

 WP Local Plus can be used for:

-- Building business directory WordPress websites
+- Building business directory on WordPress websites

 - Show hotels and facilities near an event venue on event websites